 EPSRC LWEC Network

 Extreme weather, including heavy rainfall and strong winds, has been the cause of recent land and coastal flooding, and strong beach and cliff erosion along the British coast.
 Both the winters of 2012-2013 and 2013-2014 have seen severe environmental disasters in the UK.
-The prediction of rainfall and storms (mid-latitude cyclones, hurricanes, and hurricanes, and thunderstorms) and its use to forecast river flooding and storm surges, as well as coastal erosion, poses a significant challenge.
+The prediction of extreme rainfall and storms (mid-latitude cyclones, hurricanes, and thunderstorms) and its use in forecasting river flooding and storm surges, as well as coastal erosion, poses a significant challenge.
 Uncertainties in the prediction of where and how much precipitation will fall, how high storm surges will be and from which direction waves and wind will attack coastlines lie at the heart of this challenge.

-To meet this challenge, it is crucial that mathematicians with the relevant expertise interact closely with environmental scientists and with end-users of environmental research.
-The Maths Foresees network was established in May 2015 under the Living with Environmental Change umbrella to forge strong links between researchers in the applied mathematics and environmental science communities with end-users of environmental research.
+To meet this challenge, it is crucial that mathematicians with the relevant expertise interact closely with environmental scientists and end-users of environmental research.
+The Maths Foresees network was established in May 2015 under the EPSRC Living with Environmental Change (LWEC) umbrella to forge strong links between researchers in the applied mathematics and environmental science communities and end-users of environmental research.

 Maths Foresees is one of four networks funded under the